I’ve lived in both worlds.

 ✓ And you know, possibly spending some time with loved ones

 And if they’re not doing those things?
 They won’t be freelancing very long.

-One of the better estimates I’ve seen is ~25,000 words a month as an accomplishment.
-Which breaks down to around 7,500/week, or the equivalent of six short and long-form articles.
+One of the better estimates I’ve seen is ~25,000 words a month as an accomplishment for freelance writing gigs, which breaks down to around 7,500/week, or the equivalent of six long-form articles.

 That means freelance blog writers are often better suited to lower volume (~1-4/month) work.

-Four posts per month is respectable.
+Four posts per month is a respectable quota.
 But it’s often not enough to compete in hyper-competitive niches.

 That’s even more exacerbated in content-driven spaces, like large affiliate sites, where we’ve done 50+ long-form pieces over the course of a month.

 Yes, quality is important.
 But quantity still gets results, too.

 HubSpot fueled their inbound marketing craze by publishing upwards of 10 posts per day.
 They’ve found (and published) results like this for the better part of a decade (this one’s from 2015):